Any discussion about Sprint Zero’s purpose in software development will likely be littered with questions.

 In a broad sense, Agile simplifies complex work by breaking it down into more easily managed segments.

-That’s why the first part of our process is Story Mapping, during which we divide the work required to build the client’s application into smaller and smaller segments of work.
-Ultimately, this level of detail allows us to more accurately scope the project.
+That’s why the first part of our process is Story Mapping, during which we divide the work required to build the client’s application into smaller and smaller work segments.
+Ultimately, this level of detail allows us to scope the project more accurately.

 Here’s how it works: